eduwallet/veramo-agent/README.md

 ### Docker Compose

-Alternatively, just run `docker compose build` and then `docker compose up` to install and run the agent, the database and the openobserver log container.
+Run `docker compose build` and then `docker compose up` to build and run the agent, the database and the openobserver log container.

-This *won't* install packages, so `yarn install` is still needed.
-The app directory is mounted read-only in docker.
-This way, we can inspect dependencies in intellisense/lsp while avoiding node_modules to get files and dirs that we cannot remove on the host.
+The Docker setup installs all dependencies inside the container, so there's no need to run `yarn install` locally unless you're developing outside of Docker.

 ## Configuration